drupal-ukraine/advanced_forum/README.txt

      * "Number of characters to display for the topic title" On the main forums page, the title of the last topic is shown.
 Because this is a narrow column, it is truncated.
 This option sets how many characters are shown.
-     * "Number of hours before switching to "time ago" in displays" In the forum / topic listing, recent posts are shown like "1 day, 3 hours ago" and older posts will have the actual date.
+     * "Number of hours before switching to date posted in displays" In the forum / topic listing, recent posts are shown like "1 day, 3 hours ago" and older posts will have the actual date.
 You control the cutoff here.
    # Topics